Who else can help me with my tax or benefits?

 Yes, you can ask for help from family and friends.

 Before HMRC will discuss your affairs with someone else, they need you to confirm that you are happy with this arrangement.
 Sometimes it is possible to do this informally over the phone.
-(The member of HMRC staff will want to speak to you directly to confirm who you are and that you are happy for them to discuss your affairs with someone else.)
+The member of HMRC staff will want to speak to you directly to confirm who you are and that you are happy for them to discuss your affairs with someone else.
 However, normally this will only be permitted on one occasion, after that you will probably have to appoint an intermediary or agent (see below).

-Please note that if you just require a form, or have a general query, there should be no problem for HMRC to talk to your representative about this – they will not be asked for a proof of identity or any other security questions.
+Please note that if you just require a form, or have a general query, there should be no problem for HMRC to talk to your representative about this – they should not be asked for a proof of identity or any other security questions.

 Appointing an intermediary

 You can arrange for someone else to communicate with HMRC on your behalf by appointing what is called an intermediary.
 An intermediary can speak to HMRC on your behalf and help you to complete forms.

 To authorise an intermediary to help deal with your tax, you need to write to HMRC.
 The letter to authorise an intermediary must include:

 - the name and address of the person or organisation you want to authorise

 An intermediary is a kind of half-way house between dealing with things yourself and appointing an agent (usually a tax professional) to deal with everything for you.
 An intermediary will not have access to your tax online so if you would like someone to help you with this, you will need to appoint a trusted helper.